Your Privacy is important to us. We are committed to providing you with an experience on our site and services that is safe, secure and trustworthy.

 • Purpose limitation

 We do everything possible to implement the above principles at all stages of interaction with you through this site.

 Omilia is committed not to sell Personal Information to third parties for commercial purposes, neither for any monetary or other valuable consideration.

 Personal Data we collect

-We collect and process your personal data solely for the purposes of fulfilling our obligations arising out of your visiting our website, logging in to your account, or completing the relevant contact form.
+We collect and process your personal data solely for the purposes of fulfilling our obligations arising out of your visiting our website, logging into your account, or completing the relevant contact form.

 We also collect the personal information you provide when using our support platform system such as name, email address and capacity.

-Any of the data you provide optionally is provided at your discretion in order to facilitate us improve the services we provide you.
+Any of the data you provide optionally is provided at your discretion in order to facilitate us improve the services we provide to you.

 We also automatically collect information about how you use our services, such as the type of webpages you visit, or the frequency and duration of your activities.
 In addition, servers, logs, and other technologies automatically collect certain information to help us manage, protect and improve our services.
 We share personal information with third parties only as described in this policy or if required by applicable law.